These two weel-known spirits either share everything in common, or not much at all – depending on how you frame the question.

 Many countries have their own national brandy, such as Slivivitz in Poland, made from plums.

 Cognac is not the same as brandy, but is a type of brandy and earns its name following very strict production methods, which do not apply to other brandies.

-The region of Cognac is divided into six zones, called ‘crus’ – Borderies, Grande Champagne, Petite Champagne, Fins Bois, Bon Bois and Bois Ordinaire.
+The region is divided into six zones, called ‘crus’ – Borderies, Grande Champagne, Petite Champagne, Fins Bois, Bon Bois and Bois Ordinaire.
 The grapes are typically harvested around October once reaching maturity.
 Notably, Martell only uses grapes sourced from the first four crus, considered the most prestigious.

 For more detail on cognac and how it is made at Martell, see our craftsmanship section.